 - At the start of each academic year, provide a welcome letter to residents describing your academic expertise, personal interests, hobbies, office hours and possible program plans

-- Attend monthly Faculty in Residence lunches with the Residential Education Leadership Team.
+- Attend bi-weekly Faculty in Residence meetings with the FIR Leads & Senior Director

-- Cultivate and enhance existing Residential College traditions (i.e. Faculty dinners).
+- Cultivate and enhance existing Residential College traditions (i.e. Residential College dinners, Tuesdays Tea, etc.)

 For more details, please review the Faculty In Residence Position Description